Entrepreneurs Are Builders Putting Things Together

 Entrepreneurs Are Builders of Businesses

 In reality, the vast majority of entrepreneurs are builders of businesses, and there are many more of them and they are more diverse, than those simply aiming at outsize financial returns and speedy fortunes.
-In 2020, there were 4.35 million new business applications, according to the US Census Bureau.
-From a low point in the middle of the Covid Pandemic, they surged back to more than half a million in July 2020, the highest monthly figure in many years.
-In any event, 75% of VC funded startups fail!
-It’s true, too, that 50% of all startups fail in the first two years.
+On average, there are 5.1 million businesses started every year in the US, according the US Census Bureau.
+In any event, 75 per cent of VC funded startups fail!
+Also, 50 per cent of all startups fail in the first two years.

 This gives a very different idea about what constitutes an ‘entrepreneur’, than the one that Silicon Valley hype would have you believe.
 Of course, 198 million Americans are not going to open businesses in the near term!
 However, very large numbers of mature Americans will create enterprises of different kinds.
 According to HBR, the average age of entrepreneurs at the time they founded their first companies is 42 (I was 43).